Planning & Building a NLE System – About disk I/O and Raid

 E: Media, exports and all other stuff: 22 x HDD in Raid30, including 2 hot-spares.
 2 x (10 R3 + 1 HS).

 Why would anybody in his right mind want so many disks?
 That makes no sense at all.
 Actually it does.
 Why?
 Because disks are still the main bottleneck in each system, the CPU, GPU and memory are way faster.
 If you only edit easy codecs like DV or HDV the Need for Speed is of course less than when editing RED 4K or EPIC 5K material.
 If you edit multiple tracks, your disk speed requirements go up, if you use multicam, your speed requirements go up, if you use 4:2:2 or even 4:4:4 material, your speed requirements go up.
 If the nature of your video is fast moving, lots of short clips, your speed requirements go up.
 If you use AE compositions exported as uncompressed, your requirements go up because of the sheer size.
 Redundancy costs extra disks but buys safety.
+To help you with the expenses of your desired build, you might want to consider playing some fun and interactive แทงบอล online.

 Initial preference of raid controller: Areca ARC 2082iX-24 (PCIe-3.0), expected end of Q3/2012?